grange85/ahfow-database/collections/_galaxie-500-shows/1990/1990-10-11-galaxie-500-the-point-atlanta-ga-usa.md

  - Melt Away
  - Listen The Snow Is Falling
  - ^encore
- - title: Don't let Our Youth Go To Waste
-   notes: with Peter Buck of REM on guitar
+ - Don't let Our Youth Go To Waste [with Peter Buck of REM on guitar]
 setlist-source: https://remtimeline.com/1990.html
 support:
  - Southern Culture on the Skids